Summary

 Symptoms of Murray Valley encephalitis

-Most people infected with Murray Valley encephalitis virus do not have symptoms or have only mild symptoms.
-A small number (about one in every 800 people) can develop severe infection.
+Most people infected with Murray Valley encephalitis virus do not have symptoms or have only mild symptoms, and make a full recovery.

 If symptoms occur, they usually develop 7 to 12 days after being bitten by an infected mosquito, but this can be as little as 5 days or as long as 28 days.